AvramRobert/buccaneer/docs/documentation.md

 val divider = (divide - int - int)(_ / _) // divide 2 2
 ```
 As you can see, each command essentially _describes_ what it expects and has a
-function block associated with each expectation.
-This is all typesafe and concrete.
+function block associated with each expectation. buccaneer also makes sure that the function
-The function arity and parametricity to associate with each command signature is
+block you associate also has the arity and parametricity you specified in the description. <br />
-automatically defined by the elements in that signature.
 More concretely:
 ```scala

 (add) { () => ... } //arity 0